Tag Archives: Travel

 I was able to go to the quarters and touch what remains of their bunk beds.
 It was heavy and sad.

-It took me a while to share these pictures that I’ve taken when I visited the Auschwitz-Birkenau concentration camps last December 2019 because I didn’t think that it’s proper to post them at all.
-I posted the pictures of the exterior of the camps instead on my Instagram page instead but not these images because they just felt too personal then, but I realized that I wanted people to know, especially the young ones who have not heard or read about the Holocaust to be aware of this tragedy, to know its history and to see a glimpse of a dark past in human history that should never happen again and must never be forgotten.
-We should forever honor their memories for they’re a constant reminder for us to always treat each other with dignity, respect each other’s differences, learn not just to tolerate but to accept and view life as a gift.
-The victims – those who perished and alive up to these day gave their lives to be our social conscience and may we never forget that.
+It took me a while to share these pictures I took when I visited the Auschwitz-Birkenau concentration camps last December 2019 because I didn’t think it was proper to post them at all.
+Instead, I posted pictures of the exterior of the camps on my Instagram page.
+These images felt too personal at the time.
+However, I realized that I wanted people to know, especially the young ones who have not heard or read about the Holocaust, to be aware of this tragedy, to understand its history, and to glimpse a dark past in human history that should never happen again and must never be forgotten.
+We should forever honor their memories, as they serve as a constant reminder for us to always treat each other with dignity, respect each other’s differences, and learn not just to tolerate but to accept and view life as a gift.
+The victims—those who perished and those still alive to this day—gave their lives to be our social conscience, and may we never forget that.

 “For the survivor who chooses to testify, it is clear: his duty is to bear witness for the dead and for the living.
 He has no right to deprive future generations of a past that belongs to our collective memory.
 To forget would be not only dangerous but offensive; to forget the dead would be akin to killing them a second time.” – Elie Wiesel